jterrazz/42-rainfall/README.md

 - Bad use of casted values

 ### Programs
+- Using a custom docker image to get the best analysing tools from linux on mac: [See this](https://github.com/jterrazz/docker-devstation)
 - `r2`: disassembly ([doc](https://radare.gitbooks.io/radare2book/visual_mode/intro.html))
 - `gdb`: runtime debugging and disassembly
 - `readelf`